Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 860M should be a lot (about 75%) faster with regards to anisotropic filtering than the GeForce GTX 960M. (explain)
+Texel RateThe GeForce GTX 860M will be much (approximately 75%) more effective at AF than the GeForce GTX 960M. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 960M is superior to the GeForce GTX 860M, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 960M is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison